Start Right Social Skills

 Start Right Social Skills is an early intervention program for children in kindergarten who are having difficulty adjusting to the everyday demands of their regular classroom.
 The program is offered in partnership with the Toronto District School Board and the Toronto Catholic District School Board, and it is available in over 20 schools across Toronto.

-Supported by United Way Toronto “Success by 6” funding, the 10-week program provides special “play and learn” sessions during school hours in groups of three to five children.
+The 12-week program provides special “play and learn” sessions during school hours in groups of three to five children.
 By providing structured opportunities for healthy social, emotional and behavioural learning, children develop the confidence and skills to deal more effectively with challenges in the classroom, playground and at home.
-The primary program goal is to improve the social skills and future performance of young children.
-The program also incorporates SNAP® (Stop Now and Plan), CDI’s self-control and problem solving model, to address early signs of possible behavioural or social issues.
+The primary program goal is to improve the social skills and future performance of young children identified as at risk for mental health problems.
+The program also incorporates SNAP® (Stop Now and Plan), CDI’s self-control and problem solving model, to address early behavioural issues.

-SNAP for Schools (SNAP-S) is based on SNAP, CDI’s award-winning early intervention model.
-This well-developed program is delivered to students ages 6-11, focusing on developing SNAP skills to promote a positive change in behavior.
+SNAP® for Schools (SNAP®-S) is based on SNAP®, CDI’s award-winning early intervention model.
+This leading evidence-based program is delivered to students ages 6-11, focusing on developing SNAP skills to promote a positive change in behaviour.
 The 13-week in-class program covers topics such as managing anger, handling group/peer pressure and dealing with bullying.
-The program also offers classroom interventions for all students who will benefit from the universal skills learned in the SNAP classroom sessions.
+The program also offers individual interventions for identified students, while the rest of the class benefitsfrom the universalskillslearned in the SNAP classroom sessions.